1 of 7

 WINE AND COOKIES

 Afton is changing, and nothing demonstrates that more than the vineyards flourishing in the same microclimates that favored the orchards of an earlier day.
-Currently there are three on the mountain’s eastern slope within a few miles of each other: Afton Mountain Vineyards, Cardinal Point and Veritas.
-They are among the dedicated winemakers helping make Central Virginia known to oenophiles worldwide.
+Dedicated winemakers are helping make Central Virginia known to oenophiles worldwide.
 They draw appreciative crowds at wine festivals and attract increasing numbers of wine lovers to their tasting rooms.

 Afton’s topography, with its numerous microclimates, presents interesting challenges, including selecting the best variety of grape for each location.
 “Our success is due to having the right plants in the right place, but it takes years to understand the terroir.
 We’re still learning,” Andrew says.

-Afton is a fitting site for Virginia Department of Transportation’s monument to honor VDOT employees killed on the job, according to Don Askew, Deputy Commissioner of VDOT, who explains the choice: “We chose the second overlook on eastbound Interstate 64 because it is somewhat in the center of Virginia, on a main highway, and there’s a beautiful view where we have a right-of-way.”
+Afton is a fitting site for Virginia Department of Transportation’s monument to honor VDOT employees killed on the job.
+Don Askew, the former Deputy Commissioner of VDOT, explains the choice: “We chose the second overlook on eastbound Interstate 64 because it is somewhat in the center of Virginia, on a main highway, and there’s a beautiful view where we have a right-of-way.”
 Dedicated last September, the monument was built with contributions from VDOT employees, families and friends.

 While the first overlook was planned, the second was the fortuitous result of a calamity.
 Askew explains, “Heavy rains from a tropical storm triggered a huge rockslide during the construction of I-64.
 A million yards of material had to be removed from the roadway.
 VDOT engineers put it on the side of the road for an expanded overlook.”